Codeception/Codeception/docs/modules/Unit.md

  * param array $params

+### seeMethodNotReturns

+Executes method and checks result is equal to passed value.
+Good for testing values taken from getters.

+Look for 'seeMethodReturns' for example.

+ * param $object
+ * param $method
+ * param $value
+ * param array $params

-### seeMethodResultEquals
+### seeMethodReturns

-Executes method and checks result is equal to passed value
+Executes method and checks result is equal to passed value.
+Good for testing values taken from getters.

 Example: